Are companies doing enough to curtail the plastic pandemic?

 What does the plastics problem mean for investments?

 Cutting plastics pollution by engaging with portfolio companies on solutions to the problem is a key objective of Schroders’ Sustainable Investing team.
-The plastics problems is just one area where active investors can influence corporate behaviour.
+The plastics problem is just one area where active investors can influence corporate behaviour.

 Throughout 2018 and 2019 the team engaged with more than 100 companies through questionnaires, calls and meetings to understand the risks and opportunities they face from the plastics issue.
 It is not afraid to challenge business leaders if that’s what it takes for them to act on risks to the future of their business (and in turn, potentially investors’ returns).